On Mars by Vital Lacerda

 - Last, all the Colony parameters are adjusted.

-Food, O₂, and water also needs to be stored.
+Food, O₂, and water also need to be stored.

-As you might have gathered, building an successfull colony On Mars is not easy, but it sure sounds like alot of fun.
+As you might have gathered, building a successful colony On Mars is not easy, but it sure sounds like a lot of fun.
 The game WILL be on the heavy side, as in complex and advanced.

 We are very excited about this release and we can't wait to try it out.
 Meanwhile, you might want to have a look at Vital Lacerdas other titles, like Vinhos or Lisboa.